SublimeText/LaTeXTools/README.markdown

 I have very little experience with "exotic" TeX engines.
 You probably know more than I do.
 Anyway, the key is to customize the `latexmk` parameters so they do what you want it to.
 Please, do **not** ask for assistance doing so: most likely I won't be able to help you.
 I just want to point out where to change the build variables.

-If you use MikTeX, you are out of luck.
-The `texify` command can read an environment variable to decide which engine to use, but setting this variable requires Windows- and MikTeX-specific additions to the build command.
+If you use MikTeX, it can be achieved through texify's environment variables.
+You can modify it on your system, or use the "env" part of your sublime-build file.
+For instance:

+	"env": {
+		"PDFLATEX":"xelatex"
+	},

 Alternatively, you can try to use `latexmk` with MikTeX, and configure the build command as above.
 Again, I have not tried this, and you probably know more than I do on the subject.
 Sorry, and thanks for your understanding!

 *Warning*: if you customize your build file, you'd better move or copy it to the `User` directory.
 Otherwise, the next time you update LaTeXTools, your changes will be overwritten by the default file.